pnp/teams-dev-samples/samples/msgext-action-preview/README.md

 ## Summary

-This small demo sample is a **action** based messaging extension created using the Teams Yeoman Generator as featured in [this video](https://www.youtube.com/watch?v=S1eANUbqaRs&list=PLR9nK3mnD-OUeDoawdmYJJsTlRHd6p5DB&index=7&t=7s).
-It posts a simple adaptive card to the Team's news channel but 'as a bot' and with an action to update the same adaptive card again and agin.
+This small demo sample is an **action** based messaging extension created using the Teams Yeoman Generator as featured in [this video](https://www.youtube.com/watch?v=S1eANUbqaRs&list=PLR9nK3mnD-OUeDoawdmYJJsTlRHd6p5DB&index=7&t=7s).
+It posts a simple adaptive card to the Team's news channel but 'as a bot' and with an action to update the same adaptive card again and again.

 ![Result: Adaptive Card ... updating ...](https://mmsharepoint.files.wordpress.com/2021/05/04_adaptivecard_update.gif?w=670&zoom=2)
 For further details refer to the author's [blog post](https://mmsharepoint.wordpress.com/2021/05/05/how-to-update-an-adaptivecard-with-a-teams-messaging-extension/).